asavransky/asavransky.github.io/README.md

 # Site Building Process
 my initial attempt to get information on the site was incredibly tragic, after some re-evaluation I was able to make a basic set up in the index.html file.
+Once the index was working the way I wanted, I added the CSS and began to add more site elements and spent more time with the CSS.

 ## site plan
 the plan is to have a few different pages that you can switch between.
 One about me, a contact page, and the actual portfolio.
 I think that the about me is more of my format testing point and the other pages will come after i get a better grasp on the relationship between HTML and css